jrcichra/nomad-cluster/README.md

 # Design choices

-Nomad is the only service deployed through `systemd`. `consul` is running as a `nomad` job.
+`nomad` is the only service deployed through `systemd`.
+Everything else is a `nomad` job.

 Some deployments use `consul` as a way to bootstrap `nomad`.
 Given this is a more "nomad from scratch" repo, I've used `consul` as just a tool for configuring `fabio`.
 In this configuration `consul` can also be easily upgraded.

 `fabio` was chosen because it integrates with `consul` and `nomad` very well. `nomad` services can provide `consul` tags, which `fabio` uses to configure itself.

-GitOps doesn't appear to be as popular in the `nomad` space, but it's been easier for me to work with than `terraform`.
 The state of our `nomad` cluster lives in `git` and is continuously reconciled.
+This is more automatic than using something like `terraform`.

 # Setup and Testing

 - Fork the repository so you can customize it.
 - Configure [ansible/inventory](ansible/inventory) with the IPs of your `servers` and `clients`.
-Set `fabio_ip` to an IP address you want highly available for your web services.
+Set `fabio_ip` to an IP address you want highly available for your web services if using BGP.
 - Change [jobs/consul.nomad](jobs/consul.nomad)'s `retry_join` IPs to match yours.
 - Run `ansible-playbook -i inventory setup.yml`
 - Navigate to one of the IP addresses on port `4646` to see the `nomad` dashboard.